-Halite is a compact, single-box, all-fiber femtosecond laser, specifically designed to meet the most demanding applications in the field of neuroscience, biophotonics, microscopy, and engineering.
-With pulses as short as < 180 fs, average power up to 2 W at 1030 nm, and the option of second harmonic at 515 nm, it is an irreplaceable tool in every lab that needs a reliable, turn-key, ultrafast light source.
-Thanks to its unique construction and SESAM-free technology it is a cost-effective solution that provides high pulse energy (up to 100 nJ) with an excellent beam quality.
-Halite’s industrial design facilitates easy integration with both experimental and commercial systems.
+Halite 2 is a compact, single-box, all-fiber femtosecond laser, specifically designed to meet the most demanding applications in the field of neuroscience, biophotonics, microscopy, and engineering.
+With pulses as short as <250 fs (< 100 fs op.), average power over 2 W at 1030 nm, and the option of second harmonic at 515 nm, it is an irreplaceable tool in every lab that needs a reliable, turn-key, ultrafast light source.
+Thanks to its unique construction and SESAM-free technology it is a cost-effective solution that provides high pulse energy (over 100 nJ) with an excellent beam quality.
+Halite’s industrial design enables easy integration with both experimental and commercial systems.

 Contact us to learn more!